sama1mansn/greenfield-docs/docs/faq/general-faqs.md

 ### How long can the data uploaded to the testnet be saved?

 Testnet is used for testing, so it won't keep user's data for a long time.
 It is expected to be dropped after 7 days.

+### Why I cannot view my folder on DCellar when uploading an object through gnfd-cmd?

+Currently, gnfd-cmd does not allow you to specify content-type.
+Therefore, if the content-type is not correctly parsed, it will defaults to binary and results in direct downloading.
+The team is looking into supporting it in future developments.